theupdateframework/pep-on-pypi-with-tuf/README.rst

 Acknowledgements
 ================

+This material is based upon work supported by the National Science Foundation under Grant No. CNS-1345049 and CNS-0959138.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 Nick Coghlan, Daniel Holth and the distutils-sig community in general for helping us to think about how to usably and efficiently integrate TUF with PyPI.